iamdanielv/kvm/README.md

 In order to make sure that our network bridge is created successfully, we can run the netplan try command on the host machine:

+> [!WARNING]
-> Note: Do this while connected directly to the host machine, not remotely since the DHCP lease may give you a new IP address.
+> Do this while connected directly to the host machine, not remotely since the DHCP lease may give you a new IP address.

 ```shell
 sudo netplan try